Conversion therapy: Government plans for ban scrapped

 The mood music amongst the LGBT+ community is one of shock, but not necessarily surprise.

-Ever since plans to ban conversion therapy practices were announced in 2018, there have been several delays; a number of consultations and a lot of public debate.
+Ever since plans to ban conversion therapy practices were announced in 2018, there have been several delays, a number of consultations and a lot of public debate.

-It comes at a particularly embarrassing time for Number 10.
+It comes at a particularly embarrassing time for No 10.

 U-turning on this issue is due to leave a dark cloud hanging over them when it's likely to be attended by nations who outlawed conversion years ago.